0xC0000054/sc4-graphics-options/README.md

  | SCGL | simmaster07's replacement for SC4's OpenGL renderer.
 This is an alias for the OpenGL entry above. |
  | Software | The renderer SC4 uses when no supported hardware renderer is available. |

- `WindowWidth` the width of SC4's window when running in windowed mode.
-This is ignored for the full screen and borderless full screen modes.
+ `WindowWidth` the width of SC4's window when running in windowed or full screen mode.
+This is ignored for the borderless full screen mode.
 The minimum value is 800, values above 2048 with the DirectX driver require the use of a DirectX wrapper.

-`WindowHeight` the height of SC4's window when running in windowed mode.
-This is ignored for the full screen and borderless full screen modes.
+`WindowHeight` the height of SC4's window when running in windowed or full screen mode.
+This is ignored for the borderless full screen mode.
 The minimum value is 600, values above 2048 with the DirectX driver require the use of a DirectX wrapper.

 `ColorDepth` the color depth that SC4 uses, in bits per pixel.
 The supported values are 16 and 32.